-Deductions and credits that apply to your excluded possession income are not deductible on your U.S. income tax return.
+You can neither deduct nor claim a credit for items connected to your excluded possession income that you exclude from gross income on your U.S. income tax return,

-Deductions that do not apply to a particular type of income must be allocated between your excluded income from possession sources and income from all other sources to find the amount you may deduct on your U.S. tax return.
-Examples of these deductions are medical expenses, real estate taxes, mortgage interest on your personal residence, and charitable contributions.
+Items that do not apply to a particular type of income must be divided between your excluded income from possession sources and income from all other sources to find the amount you can deduct on your U.S. tax return.
+Examples of these items are medical expenses, real estate taxes, mortgage interest on your personal residence, and charitable contributions.

 Standard deduction.
 The standard deduction does not apply to a particular type of income.
-It must be allocated between your excluded income and income from other sources.
-This allocation must be made before you can determine if you must file a U.S. tax return, because the minimum income level at which you must file a return is based, in part, on the standard deduction for your particular filing status.
+It must be divided between your excluded income and income from other sources.
+This division must be made before you can determine if you must file a U.S. tax return, because the minimum income level at which you must file a return is based, in part, on the standard deduction for your particular filing status.

 Figuring the deduction.
-To allocate a deduction between your excluded income and income from other sources, multiply the total deduction to be allocated by the following fraction:
+To divide an item between your excluded income and income from other sources, multiply it by the following fraction: